Cenkyyy/bachelor-thesis/diary.md

 Implementing inventory and understading and learning Unity in general - till 6.9

-Working on dropping and picking up of the items
+Working on dropping and picking up of the items - in Hierarchy, items size is set to 0.4 in the World/WordlItems, might add settable WorldSize later to ItemBaseSO.cs